 printfn "%d" size

-we have small, easy-to-declare collections.
+With tuples, we have small, easy-to-declare collections.
 For more complex objects, a class (declared with the type keyword) is appropriate.
 Tuples are good for return values.

 Quote: A tuple allows you to keep things organized by grouping related values together, without introducing a new type (F# Language Specification).